Gabriel Arias Player Props: Guardians vs. Rays

 Gabriel Arias At The Plate

-- Arias has seven doubles, five home runs and 24 walks while hitting .193.
+- Arias is batting .193 with seven doubles, five home runs and 24 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.